- 2021-2022 Back to School Plan

 Screening and managing symptoms of COVID-19

-Students, staff and visitors should conduct daily self-screening for symptoms of COVID-19.
+Students, staff and visitors must conduct daily home screening for symptoms of COVID-19.
 Please use this COVID-19 screening tool each morning to decide if the student should attend school.

 Students, staff or visitors who develop symptoms at school